powerhousepro69/videoinfox/readme.md

         Logging of downloaded url lists with link and downloaded filename provided by Yt-dlp.
         Download Queue: Add unlimited Videoinfox User Download Lists to the queue for batch download.

-        Command Line Option:  videoinfox -u listname  Download any url list to the directory of the list's location.
+        Command Line Option:  videoinfox -u listname
+        Download any url list to the directory of the list's location.

-  - Default List: &nbsp; Keep pasting Video URL's on the fly from the clipboard to the Default List.
+        Default List: Keep pasting Video URL's on the fly from the clipboard to the Default List.

-        Default List companion: Create a keyboard shortcut for: videoinfox -a  to add to the Default List.
+        Default List companion: Create a keyboard shortcut for: videoinfox -a to past the video url to the Default List.

-  - Unlimited User Lists: &nbsp; Keep pasting Video URL's on the fly from the clipboard to the User Set List.
+        User Lists: Keep pasting Video URL's on the fly from the clipboard to the User Set List.

-        User Set List companion: Create a keyboard shortcut for: videoinfox -l  to add to the User Set list.
+        User Set List companion: Create a keyboard shortcut for: videoinfox -l to paste the video url to the User Set list.

   - Info: Get codec, resolution and duration of videos.